Skip to main content

 AUTHORIZATION_ADMINLIST_ENABLED: 'true'

-# Enable admin list and provide admin access to "admin-user" only
+# Enable admin list and provide admin access to "user-a" only

 # Provide read-only access to anonymous users